kevinmatthes/git-aliases-f18/README.md

 ```

 All source files are equipped with docstrings in order to explain the code.
-Doxygen will compile the these docstrings to manuals in the following formats:
+Doxygen will compile these docstrings to manuals in the following formats:

 * HTML
 * PDF